 If there is a lack of light you may need to up your ISO rating a couple of stops.

-It is disappointing that you can’t get these small birds so easily in the wild, but you can get some pretty good results photographing larger birds like Pelicans, Storks, Egrets, Herons, Cormorants, etc. And if you can’t fill the frame with your subject, at least include some of its habitat.
+It is disappointing that you can’t get these small birds so easily in the wild, but you can get some pretty good results photographing larger birds like Pelicans, Storks, Egrets, Herons, Cormorants, etc. And if you can’t fill the frame with your subject, at least include some of your subject's habitat.
 Like the Pelican on the jetty by the sea or the Heron fishing on the edge of the leafy lagoon.

 Native flowering trees will also entice birds into your garden.
-Particularly the nectar and insect eating species.
+Particularly the nectar and insect-eating species.